Preview The Furry Detectives docuseries, and learn how reporting emerged against backlash

 As a rule, documentary doesn’t pay sources for interviews.

 The Furry Detectives is coming out against the same old interference.
 People with influence want to keep the lid on.
 They often do it with rhetoric against “cancel culture”, even while they know what they’re hiding.
-Many zoosadists outed 7 years ago got away, and are still here under new names that only their friends know.
+Many zoosadists outed 7 years ago got away, and are still here under new names only known by their friends, who will aggressively protect them by attacking and suppressing attention.

 This story isn’t old or fully told.
 You can see the tip of an iceberg by number of arrests vs. number of ring members in the leaks who had no consequences.
-The total of people in abuse networks may be a small fraction of the community, but proportion doesn’t measure influence and impact on victims while they persist.
+The total of people in abuse networks may be a small fraction of the community, but this is beside the point.
+The proportion doesn’t measure their influence and the impact on victims while they persist.

 Propaganda and chaos holding back solutions

 Zoosadists are here now, and aided by organized zoophile groups on the level of thousands of members.
 They feel safe to use furry as cover with podcasts and magazines for propaganda.
+Very little of their open content is about physical behavior because it exists to justify.
 They tend to claim “trust me, we’re against abuse” while using deceptive hairsplitting to re-define abuse as some animals can consent, and coercing our victims isn’t real abuse.
-They only belatedly throw token “real abusers” under the bus to shed liability, after making opportunity and access for them.
-Now think, do you see pedophiles organizing on this level?
-Changing this isn’t asking for a lot.
+These mental gymnastics blur the fact that zoophiles and zoosadists are the same spectrum of crossing the line of consent.
+They only belatedly throw token “real abusers” under the bus to shed liability, after making opportunity and access for the most extreme abusers to establish roots and network with each other while their victims can’t tell.

-Private tips to this site say that some furry organizers who covered for zoophiles are finally catching heat for it now, 7 years late.
+They push this propaganda because it works, at least long enough to not get caught, but private tips to this site say that some furry organizers who covered for zoophiles are finally catching heat for it now, 7 years late.
 It’s catching up to people who hid things, like uncovering church or school abusers who got moved around to keep their influence.
 They’re worried about what’s going to be in this show, after they made it everyone’s problem and are desperate to point fingers elsewhere about what they let go for so long.
+Their go-to recrimination is usually about “cancel culture”, as if they’re the real victims of having secrets exposed.

 On top of that, there has been long time interference from the Kiwifarms website.
 It complicates investigation by spoiling evidence and adding outside backlash to the kind inside.
 Kiwifarms was created for smear tactics, not justice.
 Boiled down to simple structure, such websites can shield anonymous whistleblowing when furry and corporate sites don’t, but the upside of identifying zoosadists is a side effect, and often driven by bigotry towards LGBT people who did nothing wrong.
 The result is lack of rigor and vision from many directions, that holds back organized solutions about organized abuse.